Bunjin/EIPs/EIPS/eip-personas.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-In this EIP we define thoroughly the concept of personas, a new type of accounts and propose a standardized HD path `m / 101' / persona_index` to derive these account in a clean manner that can allow for cross wallet compatibility.
+In this EIP we define the concept of personas, a new type of account, and propose a standardized HD path `m / 101' / persona_index` to derive these accounts in a manner that can allow for cross wallet compatibility.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
-EIP 1775 introduced the concept of personas, cryptographic keys (or accounts) that can be used as identities to span keys specific to each application (defined based on their origins) and aimed at being separated (non correlatable) one persona from another.
+EIP 1775 introduced the concept of personas: cryptographic keys (or accounts) that can be used as identities specific to an application (defined based on their origins), and aimed at being separated (non correlatable) from one to another.
+In contrast, in this proposal we define a _persona_ to be a collection of keys that are intended to be associated, for the purpose of simplifying the user's mental model of managing many keys for many protocols in situations where the set of keys are presumed to be associated by any external observer.
-This new use of accounts requires more definition and some standard.
-This is the purpose of this EIP

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

+While the usual SLIP44 standard leaves the `account_index` field as a per-protocol number, a `persona` index is intended to generate the keys for many protocols, with the assumption that these accounts will generally be regarded as associated under the parent persona.

-A persona can be seen as an user's identity.
-It can be used to perform cryptographic operations directly, or used to generate new keys such as EIP1775 app keys and interact with blockchain applications.
+A persona can be thought of as a facet of a user's identity.
+From the outside, a persona is observable as a single actor.
+A persona may have many keys associated with it, and may operate on many protocols.
+It can be used to perform cryptographic operations directly, or used to generate new keys (such as EIP1775 app keys) to delegate operations to external agents.

 ### Personas as fundamental identity accounts
-These fundamental accounts, personas, are cryptocurrency agnostic and even protocol agnostic (protocols also include non currency or blockchain related cryptography such as chats, databases or anything requiring user-side 256 bits cryptography).
-Indeed these personas could exist outside of any protocol and more importantly they are not subject to any given protocol but rather theoretically pre-exist them.
+These fundamental accounts, personas, are cryptocurrency and protocol agnostic (protocols include non currency or blockchain related cryptography such as chats, databases or anything requiring user-side 256 bit cryptography).
+Indeed these personas could exist outside of any protocol, and more importantly, they are not subject to any given protocol, but rather theoretically pre-exist them.
 They could also be used outside of EIP1775 as fundamental keys used to perform fundamental identity related cryptographic operations.

-As such a persona key could be any 256 bits keys.
-Moreover EIP1775 only requires personas' private keys to generate application keys.
-If personas are later used directly to perform standardized signing operations, a specification for signing and generating public keys will have to be provided but it does not need to be tied to a unique protocol.
-Thus persona keys are not restricted to any cryptography specification (such as Bitcoin or Ethereum secp256k1 Elliptic Curve Digital Signing Algorithm - ECDSA) for the generation of public keys, addresses and the signing operations.
+A persona key could be any 256 bit key.
+EIP1775 requires a private keys to generate its application keys, and can be generated from any private key.
+If personas are used directly to perform standardized signing operations, a specification for signing and generating public keys will have to be provided, but it does not need to be tied to a unique protocol.
+Thus, persona keys are not restricted to any cryptographic specification (such as Bitcoin or Ethereum secp256k1 Elliptic Curve Digital Signing Algorithm - ECDSA) for the generation of public keys, addresses and the signing operations.

 ### Using Hierarchical Deterministic specification in an cryptocurrency agnostic manner
 We propose to use the BIP32 Hierarchical Deterministic specification since it is a commonly used clean framework with interesting properties for generating (extended or non extended) private / public key pairs.
-Even if this specification originates from the secp256k1 ECDSA world of Bitcoin, it can be used in a cryptographic agnostic fashion.
+Even if this specification originates from the secp256k1 ECDSA world of Bitcoin, it can be used in a cryptographically agnostic fashion.

-However we don't want to use the same path as existing protocol keys such as SLIP44 paths.
-Because using a given protocol accounts (such as Ethereum ones) as personas would be incompatible with the agnostic nature and would lead to confusion, impracticalities.
-Since each application may use different protocols such as different cryptocurrencies and they can get funding from several accounts specific to each of these cryptocurrencies.
+However we don't want to use the same path as any existing protocol keys, such as SLIP44 paths, because using a given protocol's accounts (such as Ethereum keys) as personas roots would be incompatible with the protocol-agnostic nature of the persona keys and could lead to confusion and dangers, such as the inability to transfer an Ethereum key without transferring all of that persona's other keys, but not vice versa.

 Therefore for persona keys, we use a new BIP43 purpose field in a way that can not collide with the existing BIP process of attributing new BIP43 purpose fields for the Bitcoin community.
-However since BIP43 is cryptocurrency agnostic, the attribution of BIP43 purpose fields should be set outside of the BIP process (In the past several projects such as Ledger Wallet SSH and PGP apps have used BIP43 purpose fields outside of the BIP process).
+However, since BIP43 is cryptocurrency agnostic, the attribution of BIP43 purpose fields should be set outside of the BIP process (In the past several projects such as Ledger Wallet SSH and PGP, apps have used BIP43 purpose fields outside of the BIP process).
-More importantly, this proposal being cryptocurrency or even protocol agnostic (because it englobes them all) we believe that it shouldn't be tied to any cryptocurrency (neither Bitcoin, nor Ethereum, even if this is initially proposed as an EIP).
-In the same way BIP44 span SLIP44 (non BIP process subjected list of BIP44 cryptocurrencies), BIP43 should generate a protocol agnostic repository for listing BIP43 purpose fields (we provide a static list at time of writing in this document).
+More importantly, this proposal, being cryptocurrency or even protocol agnostic (because it englobes them all), we believe that it shouldn't be tied to any cryptocurrency (neither Bitcoin, nor Ethereum, even if this is initially proposed as an EIP).
+In the same way BIP44s span SLIP44 (non BIP process subjected list of BIP44 cryptocurrencies), BIP43 should generate a protocol agnostic repository for listing BIP43 purpose fields (we provide a static list at time of writing in this document).

 ### HD path for Personas